Galgos de Tijuana: History

-The Galgos played their first game on 4 March 2022, kicking off the 2022 season against fellow expansion team Gallos Negros de Querétaro at the Estadio Caliente with a 9–33 loss.
+The Galgos played their first game on 4 March 2022, kicking off the 2022 season against fellow expansion team Gallos Negros de Querétaro at Estadio Caliente with a 9–33 loss.
 Paul Ortíz kicked a first-quarter field goal for the first points in team history, while Alejandro Meléndez threw the team's first-ever touchdown to Cody Smith in the game's closing minutes.
 Galgos ended the 2022 season with a 0–6 record, becoming the first LFA team to finish a season with no wins.

-On 4 January 2023, Héctor del Águila was announced as the head coach for the 2023 season.

-Galgos achieved their first victory ever in their first game of the 2023 LFA season against Mexicas de la Ciudad de México, 24–6.
+Ahead of the 2023 LFA season, the Galgos hired Héctor del Águila as their head coach.
+They also signed former NFL players Trevone Boykin and Terrance Williams.
+The Galgos achieved their first-ever victory in their season opener, beating the Mexicas de la Ciudad de México 24–6.
+They improved their record to 5–5, earning a playoff berth for the first time in franchise history.
+The Galgos suffered a 15–3 defeat to the Reyes de Jalisco in the Wild Card game.